Play to Participate

 Main topics: ● Team building and cultural exchange● Overview of disinformation, misinformation and manipulation tactics.● Introduction to propaganda and information warfare (session by Prof. Iurii Melnyk)● Critical thinking as a tool against propaganda● Study visits to local organisations● Introducing EU Youth Goals

-Between PART I and PART II:● Each German participant will individually book his/her flight tickets to Georgia. ● The study visit takes place in Telavi, Georgia from 24.10.2025 to 31.10.2025.● You will get reimbursements up to 395,- Euro for all travel costs.
+Between PART I and PART II: ● Each German participant will individually book his/her flight tickets to Georgia. ● The study visit takes place in Telavi, Georgia from 24 - 31 October 2025.● You will get reimbursements up to 395,- Euro for all travel costs.

 ● You are free to arrive earlier and stay longer, if you want to explore the beautiful country of Georgia.
-It is important that you arrive on 24.10.
-2025 in the capital Tbilisi, where a bus will bring all German participants to Telavi.
-Alternatively, you can organize a bus/taxi to Telavi yourself, to arrive on 24.10.2025 in the early evening.
-The stay in Telavi ends on 31.10 2025 after lunch.
+It is important that you arrive on 24 October 2025 in the capital Tbilisi, where a bus will bring all German participants to Telavi.
+Alternatively, you can organize a bus/taxi to Telavi yourself, to arrive on 24 October 2025 in the early evening.
+The stay in Telavi ends on 31 October 2025 after breakfast.

 Main topics: ● Explore different types of board games ● Case study board games in educational settings● Implementing Board Games in Youth Work● Cross-Cultural dialogue through Board Games